motizuki/gusvim/README.md

 `"xyy` copy line into x register (replace x with any other)
 `<Ctrl-r>x` while in insert mote will paste content of register x (replace x with any other)
 `"xp` paste from register x
 `:reg` Display the contents of all numbered and named registers.
+`:cope` Open quickfix list

 ### Ctags
 Generate ctags - `ctags -R --languages=ruby --exclude=.git --exclude=log . $(bundle list --paths)`